-- Discharge to the kerb and gutter - A single discharge point shall be provided for each property at the most appropriate location - Where a property fronts multiple roads and/or it is not physically possible to utilise a single discharge point then an additional discharge point can be provided on alternative road frontages - The number of discharge points shall be minimised - The number of discharge points from a property to the kerb shall not exceed three (3) - The minimum spacing between discharge points from the same property is six (6) metres - Conduits shall be laid in a straight line from the property boundary preferably perpendicular to the property boundary or gutter - A maximum of three (3) parallel conduits are permitted at any single discharge point - · Parallel conduits shall have a minimum 300mm separation between centrelines - No bends, pits or other structures shall be installed on private conduits on public land - Conduits shall not be directly connected to a stormwater pipe or conduit (see Section 14.3 for direct connection requirements).
+- · Discharge to the kerb and gutter - A single discharge point shall be provided for each property at the most appropriate location - Where a property fronts multiple roads and/or it is not physically possible to utilise a single discharge point then an additional discharge point can be provided on alternative road frontages - The number of discharge points shall be minimised - The number of discharge points from a property to the kerb shall not exceed three (3) - The minimum spacing between discharge points from the same property is six (6) metres - Conduit crossings shall take the shortest route to the kerb and shall be generally straight grade with minimal bends.
+All bends shall be manufactured with a maximum of 45° bend.
+Conduit crossings shall not cross the frontage of another property without the approval of the City's Representative. - A maximum of three (3) parallel conduits are permitted at any single discharge point - Parallel conduits shall have a minimum 300mm separation between centrelines - Conduits shall not be directly connected to a stormwater pipe or conduit (see Section 4.15.3 for direct connection requirements).